-Any employee who has been granted a military leave, may upon return, be required to furnish such evidence of performance of military service or of honorable discharge as the Director of Human Resources may deem necessary.
+Any employee who has been granted a military leave, may upon return, be required to furnish such evidence of performance of military service or of honorable discharge as the Human Resources Director may deem necessary.

-17.5 Family Care Leave or Medical Leave.
+18.5 Family Care Leave or Medical Leave.
 Upon request to the appointing authority, in a "rolling" twelve (12) month period measured backward from the date the employee uses his/her FMLA leave, any employee who has permanent status shall be entitled to at least eighteen (18) weeks leave (less if so requested by the employee) for:

-- medical leave of absence for the employee's own serious health condition which makes the employee unable to perform the functions of the employee's position; or - b. family care leave of absence without pay for reason of the birth of a child of the employee, the placement of a child with an employee in connection with the adoption or foster care of the child by the employee, or the serious illness or health condition of a child, parent, spouse, or domestic partner of the employee.
+- A. medical leave of absence for the employee's own serious health condition which makes the employee unable to perform the functions of the employee's position; or - B. family care leave of absence without pay for reason of the birth of a child of the employee, the placement of a child with an employee in connection with the adoption or foster care of the child by the employee, or the serious illness or health condition of a child, parent, spouse, or domestic partner of the employee.

-17.6 Intermittent Use of Leave.
+18.6 Certification.
 The employee may be asked to provide certification of the need for family care leave or medical leave.
 Additional period(s) of family care or medical leave may be granted by the appointing authority.

+18.7 Intermittent Use of Leave.
 The eighteen (18) week entitlement may be in broken periods, intermittently on a regular or irregular basis, or may include reduced work schedules depending on the specific circumstances and situations surrounding the request for leave.
-The eighteen (18) weeks may include use of appropriate available paid leave accruals when accruals are used to maintain pay status, but use of such accruals is not required beyond that specified in Section 17.12 below.
+The eighteen (18) week may include use of appropriate available paid leave accruals when accruals are used to maintain pay status, but use of such accruals is not required beyond that specified in Section 18.12 below.
 When paid leave accruals are used for a medical or family care leave, such time shall be counted as a part of the eighteen (18) week entitlement.

-17.7 Aggregate Use for Spouse.
+18.8 Aggregate Use for Spouses.
 In the situation where husband and wife are both employed by the County, the family care of medical leave entitlement based on the birth, adoption or foster care of a child is limited to an aggregate for both employees together of eighteen (18) weeks during a "rolling" twelve (12) month period measured backward from the date the employee uses his/her FMLA leave.
 Employees requesting family care leave are required to advise their appointing authority(ies) when their spouse is also employed by the County.

-17.8 Definitions.
+18.9 Definitions.
 For medical and family care leaves of absence under this section, the following definitions apply: